-Second, a test that is based on "contestability", which limits to some extent the scope of the already broad and open-ended definition of "control" that Delaware courts use, increases certainty.
-And while there can be some disagreements as to the exact percentage in which control becomes contestable, such test provides a relatively clear metric to market players and enable them to anticipate in advance the level of judicial review to which the related-party transaction will be subject.
+Second, a test based on “contestability” increases certainty by limiting the broad scope of the Delaware courts’ open-ended definition of “control” to some extent.
+While there may be some disagreement over the exact percentage at which control becomes contestable, such a test would provide a relatively clear metric to market players and enable them to anticipate the level of judicial review to which a related-party transaction will be subject.

-In contrast, a test that is based on broad notions such as "power" and "influence" constitutes a vague standard that can create ambiguity and uncertainty.
-As we have shown, some powerful CEOs can hold as little as 2% of the votes and still have significant influence on the firm decision making.
-Shall their related-party transactions be also subject to entire fairness review?
-If any powerful CEO could potentially exercise significant influence on the firm decision making, even with a tiny equity stake, where shall courts draw the line?
-Will they be able to distinguish between superstar CEOs and ‘regular’ ones?
-And shall courts also treat other influential blockholders, such as activist hedge funds, as effective controllers?
-As one can see, once the court elaborate the definition of "control" to also include powerful CEOs (or other minority holders) it introduces a whole host of complicated questions.
+In contrast, a test based on broad notions such as “power” and “influence” constitutes a vague standard that can create ambiguity and uncertainty.
+As we have shown, some powerful CEOs can hold as little as 2 percent of the voting rights and still significantly influence decision-making.
+Should their related-party transactions be subject to the entire fairness review?
+If any powerful CEO can has the potentially to significantly influence the firm’s decision-making even with a tiny equity stake, where should courts draw the line?
+Will they be able to distinguish between superstar CEOs and “ordinary” ones?
+And should they also treat other influential blockholders, such as activist hedge funds, as controlling shareholders?
+As can be seen, once the courts broaden the definition of “control” to include powerful CEOs (or other minority holders), a myriad of complicated questions arise.

-Third, subjecting transactions with Superstar CEOs to a substantive fairness analysis could also pose significant institutional challenges because often it requires an assessment by courts of the contribution of the powerful CEO to the firm.
-Consider, for example, the lawsuit against Elon Musk compensation, what would one consider in that case as "unfair" pay package that requires court intervention?
-Do courts have the ability to estimate the value of Musk's vision and unique skills to the company shareholders, and what metrics shall they use to do so?
-If shareholders themselves are willing to pay Musk and unprecedent amount once he meets certain super ambitious thresholds, which would make Tesla the largest automaker in the U.S. and deliver them imaginary returns, shall courts intervene in such contractual agreement?
+Third, subjecting transactions with superstar CEOs to substantive fairness review could also pose significant institutional challenges because such review often requires the court to assess the CEO’s contribution to the firm.
+In the case of Elon Musk’s compensation, for example, what would be an “unfair” pay package that requires court intervention?
+Are the courts in a position to estimate the value to shareholders of Musk’s vision and unique skills?
+If so, what metrics should they use?
+If the shareholders are willing to pay Musk an unprecedented amount once he meets certain extremely ambitious thresholds, thereby making Tesla the largest automaker in the United States and delivering incomparable returns, should the courts intervene?

-As we can see, if one assume that the CEO’s unique contribution should be assessed together with the terms of the specific transactions, there is a hard question as to whether courts should be tasked with determining the value of superstar CEOs.
-This might require courts to assess the value of their unique vision.
-Thus, from institutional perspective, treating superstar CEOs as controlling shareholders makes sense only under the view that, courts could and should, perform this task.
+If one assumes that the CEO’s unique contribution and the terms of specific transactions should be assessed together, there remains the difficult question of whether the courts should be tasked with determining the value of superstar CEOs.
+This might require them to assess the value of a CEO’s unique vision.
+From an institutional perspective, treating superstar CEOs as controlling shareholders therefore makes sense only under the view that courts should perform this task and are capable of doing so.

-In the case of majority controlling shareholders, courts rarely engage in substantive fairness analysis due to the adoption of the MFW standard, which encourages controllers to submit the transaction to a majority-of-minority vote in order to enjoy the deferential treatment of the business judgement rule.
+In the case of true controlling (i.e., majority) shareholders, courts rarely engage in a substantive fairness analysis due to the adoption of the MFW standard, which encourages controlling shareholders to submit related-party transactions for a majority-of-the-minority vote.
+In the event of a challenge, the court will then apply the deferential business judgment rule.
 But such dual approval has its own costs.
-And while this process may be inevitable in order to protect public shareholders from unilateral expropriation by a majority controller, in the case of powerful CEOs, where shareholders still have the ability to replace the them if something goes wrong, such enhanced protection plays a more limited role.
+And while it may be necessary to protect minority shareholders from expropriation by a majority shareholder, where the shareholders are able to replace a powerful CEO if something goes wrong, such enhanced protection plays a more limited role.